 We will continue this discussion with the Book of Exodus and, again, we will summarize the story.
 Here we find that the children of Israel had explosively multiplied and prospered in Egypt for 400+ years, to the point where the Egyptians became alarmed at the size of the Jewish population.
 A Pharaoh arose who didn’t remember Joseph’s role as savior to the nation and decided to take action, enslaving the Israelites and oppressing them at every turn.
 God raised up Moses to deliver the Israelites from their bondage, and through a series of miraculous events, finally got Pharaoh to set them free.
 We will take up the narrative where the Israelites fulfilled the prophesy given by God to Abraham 400+ years earlier:

 Know certainly that your descendants will be strangers in a land that is not theirs, and will serve them, and they will afflict them four hundred years.
 And also the nation whom they serve I will judge; afterward they shall come out with great possessions.
-Genesis 15:13-14

-And the Lord said to Moses, ‘I will bring yet one more plague on Pharaoh and on Egypt.
+Genesis 15:13-14And the Lord said to Moses, ‘I will bring yet one more plague on Pharaoh and on Egypt.
 Afterward he will let you go from here.
 When he lets you go, he will surely drive you out of here altogether.
 Speak now in the hearing of the people, and let every man ask from his neighbor and every woman from her neighbor, articles of silver and articles of gold.’
 And the Lord gave the people favor in the sight of the Egyptians.
 Moreover the man Moses was very great in the land of Egypt, in the sight of Pharaoh’s servants and in the sight of the people.
-Exodus 11:1-3

-Now the children of Israel had done according to the word of Moses, and they had asked from the Egyptians articles of silver, articles of gold, and clothing.
+Exodus 11:1-3Now the children of Israel had done according to the word of Moses, and they had asked from the Egyptians articles of silver, articles of gold, and clothing.
 And the Lord had given the people favor in the sight of the Egyptians, so that they granted them what they requested.
 Thus they plundered the Egyptians.
-Exodus 12:35-36

-Ever wonder how a bunch of slaves acquired all the gold, silver, fine cloth, and precious stones, etc. to build that big fancy tent and its furnishings God commissioned — not to mention that solid gold cow they crafted while Moses was up on Mt Sinai! — while they were in the wilderness?
-This is your answer!
+Ever wonder how a bunch of slaves acquired all the gold, silver, fine cloth, and precious stones, etc. required to build that big fancy tent and its furnishings God commissioned — not to mention that solid gold cow they crafted while Moses was up on Mt Sinai! — while they were in the wilderness?

-Please note that, while the Israelites gave a significant portion of their wealth to build God’s tabernacle, the Law given to them by God through Moses only required a tenth — the tithe — as part of their regular worship.
+Please note that, while the Israelites gave a significant portion of their wealth to build God’s tabernacle, the Law given to them by God through Moses required only a tenth — the tithe — as part of their regular worship.
 And that was only a tenth of the increase (profit) they made through their agricultural activities.

 Let’s now fast-forward to the end of their 40-years in the wilderness as they are standing at the threshold of the Promised Land after the unbelieving generation had died off.
 We will take up the narrative in Deuteronomy 8: